CasperDev/vz-dis-dos/doc/source/Chapter7/diskette.rst

 Before you can work with a floppy disk, it must have the basic structure of tracks and sectors.

-This basic structure is written to the diskette using the initialization (INIT command).
+This basic structure is written to the diskette using the initialization (:guilabel:`INIT` command).
 It consists of 40 tracks with 16 sectors each, each with 128 bytes of data capacity.
 As noted in the "Recording Structure" section, each sector is followed by a certain "overhead" consisting of necessary synchronization and addressing fields.
 This